-This two-year master programme is based on companies’ needs for employees with the ability to initiate, lead, and promote the creation of innovations.
+This two-year master program is based on companies’ needs for employees with the ability to initiate, lead, and promote the creation of innovations.
 The language of tuition is English.

 General entry requirements for second-cycle studies and specific entry requirements: